-If the person using the amateur product as part of their work has not been trained then, as an employer, or self employed person you must undertake a risk assessment to identify people who might be harmed by the use of the product.
+If the person using the amateur product as part of their work has not been trained then, as an employer, or self-employed person you must undertake a risk assessment to identify people who might be harmed by the use of the product.
 This includes employees, other workers and members of the public.
 This assessment may identify the need for training to ensure the competence of the person using chemicals in areas accessed by the public to safeguard themselves and others.

-If amateur products are to be used alongside professional products then a COSHH assessment may need to be undertaken.
+If amateur products are to be used alongside professional products, then a COSHH assessment may need to be undertaken.

-However, note that Under the Plant Protection Products (Sustainable Use) Regulations 2012 (PPP(SU) Regulations) products authorised for amateur (home garden) use do not require the user to be trained if used by Home Gardeners in the home garden.
+However, note that under the Plant Protection Products (Sustainable Use) Regulations 2012 (PPP(SU) Regulations) products authorised for amateur (home garden) use do not require the user to be trained if used by home gardeners in the home garden.

 Q10.
 Can an amateur (home garden) product be used outside the home garden, for example in areas generally accessed by the public, for example, cemeteries, parks and golf courses?

 The use of chemicals, even those authorised for use in the home garden, if used in areas accessed by the public, may put other people at risk if they are not used correctly.
-Depending on the circumstances the Health and Safety at Work etc. Act 1974 or the Management of Health and Safety at Work Regulations 1999may apply.
+Depending on the circumstances the Health and Safety at Work etc. Act 1974 or the Management of Health and Safety at Work Regulations 1999 may apply.

 Q11.
 I am a volunteer worker.
 Do health and safety laws apply to me if I want to use an amateur (home garden) product?

 Any preventative and protective measures should reflect the actual risks that employees and volunteers face in their respective roles.
-So a volunteer might reasonably expect similar protection to that of a paid worker undertaking the same type of activity.
+Therefore, a volunteer might reasonably expect similar protection to that of a paid worker undertaking the same type of activity.

 Further information can be found on the HSE website.

-It is an offence to store a plant protection products that does not have a valid authorisation or cause or permit someone else to do so.
-In addition any professional user who stores plant protection products must ensure all reasonable precautions are taken to protect human health and the environment.
+It is an offence to store a plant protection product that does not have a valid authorisation or cause or permit someone else to do so.
+In addition, any professional user who stores plant protection products must ensure all reasonable precautions are taken to protect human health and the environment.
 This includes ensuring that stores are constructed and maintained to a certain standard.
 HSE's agriculture information sheet number 16 sets out the appropriate standards for fixed and mobile stores.

 Further information is available in the Code of Practice for Safe Use of Plant Protection Products